bytebase/bytebase.com-old/content/docs/vcs-integration/enable-version-control-workflow.md

 ---

-Now the project has enabled version control workflow.
+You have now enabled the GitOps workflow for your project.
 Bytebase will start observe SQL file changes from the linked repository.
 The last task is to [name and organize the schema files](/docs/vcs-integration/name-and-organize-schema-files) in the linked repository directory so that Bytebase can figure out for a given SQL file change, which database it should apply to.

 ![project-vcs-step](/static/docs/vcs-integration/enable-version-control-workflow/project-vcs-step5.webp)